 The more of these questions are answered with “yes,” the more complex the migration usually becomes.

-Question 1: number of users
+Question 1: Number of users

 How many users do the instances you want to migrate have?

-Question 2: plugins
+Question 2: Plugins

 Are there plugins for Jira or Confluence that are being used?